 It’s strange how we live in a time when it can be favourable to conceal what you truly want from a relationship: being keen is deemed unappealing.
 So feeling disappointed when an evening doesn’t turn out how you planned is pointless; how was the other person meant to know what’s in your head?
 Perhaps this is why people flirt – to make intentions apparent without being verbal.

 But what about rejection?

 It can be daunting putting yourself out there – you may get rejected and then you’re back to square one.
 At least with a plan in your head, there can be any number of possible endings, it just depends on whether you deem it worth the risk.

 Watching First Dates on 4OD, one guy mentioned he’s terrified of rejection.
 And although I consider myself confident and am more than happy to put myself out there, considering the last few months, I’m beginning to feel reluctant to make the effort.
 There’s certainly a limit to the number of “no’s” one can hear!
 Maybe this bloke has heard one too many…

 Have I contradicted myself?
-On the one hand, make your intentions clear – if all your plans are locked away in your head, and the other person is clueless to them, then no wonder you’re alone in bed.
-But on the other hand, being keen hasn’t worked out so far.
-I would have thought that as I get older, there are fewer games to be played, but there’s still an expectation that you should wait to text back; seeing those three dots as soon as the message has sent screams: desperate, bored – boring even.
-And I’ve found this to be truer the more you like the other person – how on Earth does that even make sense?!
+On the one hand, I’m suggesting we make our intentions clear, but on the other hand, it’s best to conceal eagerness.
+I would have thought that as I get older, there would be fewer games to be played, but there’s still an expectation that you should wait to text back; seeing those three dots as soon as the message has sent screams: desperate, bored – boring even.